Mom's Best Recipes

 Author By Matt Campbell

-A bubbling warm apple crumble in a rustic baking dish with a golden oat topping and a scoop of vanilla ice cream melting on top
+A golden baked apple crumble in a ceramic baking dish with bubbling cinnamon apples around the edges and a scoop of vanilla ice cream <!-- inpage-recommendation:1474 -->melting on top

 Why It Works